Debra Rucker Coleman, Architect

 "S.F.
 Including Bsmt"

-This indicates the total square footage of possible living area.
+This indicates the total square footage of the possible living area.
 Although the finished basement area listed is a bit subjective, viewing the total square footage puts perspective on how living areas on a lower floor can help reduce costs.

 Number of Bedrooms